mozilla-services/socorro/docs/components/processor.rst

 the file system are owned by the user/group of the account you're using on your host.

-This script requires that you have a valid API token from the -prod environment that has the "View Raw Dumps" permission.
+This script requires that you have a valid API token from the crash-stats.mozilla.com environment that has the "View Raw Dumps" permission.

 You can generate API tokens at `<https://crash-stats.mozilla.com/api/tokens/>`_.